kiler129/embedded-https/README.md

 # Embedded HTTPS Proxy

-Many medium-footprint embedded systems with web management.
+Many medium-footprint embedded systems with web management are meant to be used with regular web browsers.
 Unfortunately, most of them don't bother implementing HTTPS.
-This is not only insecure, but often quite annoying given browsers' being stricter every day about HTTP pages (e.g. )
+This is not only insecure, but often quite annoying given browsers' being stricter every day about HTTP pages (esp. with login forms).

 This project implements a small HTTPS => HTTP reverse proxy, based on [`tiny-ssl-reverse-proxy`](https://github.com/sensiblecodeio/tiny-ssl-reverse-proxy).
 It is pretty universal, but the main aim is to run on embedded systems with low traffic needs.

 ## Structure